lolyinseo/samsung-nvme-firmware/PM9A1/ASUS/GXB7601Q/readme.md

-ASUS firmware apdate for SAMSUNG PM9A1 2TB
+ASUS firmware update for OEM SAMSUNG PM9A1 2TB